OpenSpartan/openspartan-workshop/README.md

 ![Screenshot showing battle pass details](media/battle-pass-overview.png)

+## FAQ

+### Are you planning to support `{INSERT_PLATFORM_HERE}`?

+At this time, my focus is on the Windows app - I want it to be robust, reliable, and stable.
+Maybe later.

+### Can I contribute to localizing the app?

+There are no plans to localize the app at this time.

+### Why is this app free?

+Yes - I [love Halo](https://den.dev/halo), I love writing code, and I wanted to build something for myself to analyze my match stats.
+This is my way of sharing something good with the Halo community.

+### Can I download it somewhere else?

+No. If you downloaded the app from somewhere outside this repository, you downloaded the wrong thing.
+Only downloading from this repository guarantees that your app came from me with no modifications.

+### I downloaded the source code but can't build it - why?

+You're likely running into dependency issues because the project depends on some of my packages that I didn't make open-source.
+I currently have no plans on making those open-source.
+The source code here is for reference only and is not intended for you to build out-of-the-box.

 ## Disclaimer

 This application is **not maintained** and is **not endorsed** by Microsoft, 343 Industries, or any of their subsidiaries.
 Use at your own risk.